 Total Remuneration Package: up to $60K for the right candidate.

 Once upon a time there were three little pigs.
-One pig built his business brand online made only from paid advertising while the second pig built his business brand online made only from social media.
+One pig built his brand online made only from paid advertising while the second pig built his brand online made only from social media.
 They built their houses very quickly and then sang and danced all day because they were lazy.
-The third little pig worked hard all day and built his business brand online from a website and a blog.
+The third little pig who had recently completed a net101 course applied his learnings and worked hard all day to build his brand online from a website and a blog.
 He then filled them with the richest of content, and reinforced both with analytics.